Fhma/COVE2/README.md

    - Save

 #### Inputs, (config.properties)
-1. The pDTMC models (All models used in the paper are available in the models [models](models/) directory
+1. The pDTMC models (All models used in the paper are available in the [models](models) directory
-2. PCTL files for each model.
-All the PCTL files are stored in  ~/models/
+2. PCTL property file for each pDTMC (All PCTL files are available in the [models](models) directory
 3. State satisfying the PCTL property.
-(These states are provided in config.properties)
+These states should be provided in the config.properties
-   - The process to determine such state is
+   - The process to determine such state includes:

-      1) load the model into PRISM using xprism (GUI);
+      1) Loading the model into PRISM (GUI);

-      2) Output the state.sta by clicking the tab (model -> Export -> States -> Plain text file);
+      2) Exporting the states into a file (e.g., state.sta) by selecting Model > Export -> States -> Plain text file

-      3) Provide random transitions probabilies [0-1] that satisfy the requirement for the output states.sta;
+      3) Providing random transitions probabilies [0-1] that satisfy the requirement for the output states

-      4) Open the states.sta and manually check what state satisfies the PCTL property.
+      4) Opening the saved file (states.sta) and manually checking what state satisfies the PCTL property.

-     Using the model of the running exmaple in the paper as an exnaple.
-The PCTL file specifies P=?[F state = WF_SUCC] and the model declares int WF_SUCC=10
+     For example, using the model of the FX service-based system running exmaple in the paper, the PCTL property is P=?[F state = WF_SUCC], where WF_SUCC=10

-     The state.sta looks as follow:
+     The state.sta looks as follows:

      (inter,retry,op1,op2,op3,op4,op5,op6,state)